FRANkiller13/PHP-mini-forum/readme.md

 ✅➡️ Maximum 5 posts per category and you can view all posts from the category by clicking on [View All Posts]

 ❗Upcoming features on paid version❗
-➡️✅ Avatar
-➡️✅ Profile
-➡️✅ Edit your posts/replies
 ➡️ Lost password
-➡️✅ Lock/Close posts [Admin/Moderator permissions]
 ➡️ Remove posts [Admin permissions]
 ➡️ Remove Categories [Admin permissions]
 ➡️ Ban users [Admin permissions]
-➡️✅ Embed links [Youtube & Pictures]

 ❗Change logs on paid version❗
+⚫ Added Profile
+⚫ Added Avatar's
+⚫ Added Embed links [Youtube & Imgur Pictures and gif's]
+⚫ Added Edit your posts/replies
+⚫ Added Lock/Close posts [Admin/Moderator permissions]
 ⚫ Added Change password
 ⚫ Added Viewable profile by other users
 ⚫ Added Bio on profile's